 - Sautee the onion In a large skillet or pot, melt butter over medium heat, then cook the onions for about 5 minutes until they are translucent.

 - Add the vegetablesAdd potatoes, carrots, and any other vegetables.
-Cook 10–15 minutes, until potatoes are starting to soften and everything smells good.
-Add garlic and cook 1 minute. … don’t rush this.
+Cook 10–15 minutes, until diced potatoes are starting to soften and everything smells good.
+Add garlic rosemary, thyme, salt, and pepper, then cook 1 minute. … don’t rush this.
 This builds your base flavor.

 - Make the sauceSprinkle flour over the vegetables and stir for about a minute.
 Slowly add chicken broth and milk.
 Stir as it thickens.
 Don’t worry if it looks thin at first, it will come together.